 Aka Kanburi, Kamburi

-The river was actually renamed the Kwai-Yai in the 1960s after the film, the rivers name in WWII was the Mae Klong in fact.
+The river was renamed the Kwai-Yai in the 1960s after the film, the rivers name in WWII was the Mae Klong.

-The bridge was actually built on a small tributary of the larger main river at Tha Mae Kham, some miles away from the Bridge that tourists are now shows as ‘the bridge’.
+The bridge was built on a small tributary of the larger main river at Tha Mae Kham, some miles away from the Bridge that tourists are now shown as ‘the bridge’.

-Lieutenant Colonel Philip Toosey (later Brigadier) was the senior officer in this camp and risked his own life many times by deliberately sabotaging the bridge building efforts.
+Lieutenant Colonel Philip Toosey (later Brigadier) was the senior officer in this camp and risked his own life many times by deliberately sabotaging the bridge-building efforts, completely different from the senior officer in the film.

 Tha Markam 56 KM